Negative utilitarianism: History

 The term "negative utilitarianism" was introduced by R. N. Smart in his 1958 reply to Karl Popper's book The Open Society and Its Enemies, published in 1945.
 In the book, Popper emphasizes the importance of preventing suffering in public policy.
 The ideas in negative utilitarianism have similarities with ancient traditions such as Jainism and Buddhism.
 Ancient Greek philosopher Hegesias of Cyrene has been said to be "one of the earliest exponents of NU [Negative Utilitarianism]."
 In more recent times, ideas similar to negative utilitarianism can be found in the works of 19th century psychologist Edmund Gurney who wrote:

+Discussions and writings about negative utilitarianism have become increasingly common, particularly in recent decades.
+While the term was relatively rare before the late 20th century, it has experienced a significant surge in usage since then.
+This could be attributed to various factors, such as the rise of movements focused on global suffering and the increasing accessibility of information.

+Present figures include David Pearce, a leading advocate of negative utilitarianism who has extensively explored its implications for future technological and ethical advancements.
+In his work The Hedonistic Imperative, Pearce argues for the use of biotechnology to eradicate suffering in all sentient beings.

 Versions

 Like other kinds of utilitarianism, negative utilitarianism can take many forms depending on what specific claims are taken to constitute the theory.
-For example, negative preference utilitarianism says that the utility of an outcome depends on frustrated and satisfied preferences.
+For example, negative preference utilitarianism says that the utility of an outcome depends on frustrated preferences.
 Negative hedonistic utilitarianism thinks of utility in terms of hedonic mental states such as suffering and unpleasantness.
 Negative Average Preference Utilitarianism makes the same assumptions on what is good as negative preference utilitarianism, but states that the average number (per individual) of preferences frustrated should be minimized.
 Versions of (negative) utilitarianism can also differ based on whether the actual or expected consequences matter, and whether the aim is stated in terms of the average outcome among individuals or the total net utility (or lack of disutility) among them.
 Negative utilitarianism can aim either to optimize the value of the outcome or it can be a satisficing negative utilitarianism, according to which an action ought to be taken if and only if the outcome would be sufficiently valuable (or have sufficiently low disvalue).
-A key way in which negative utilitarianisms can differ from one another is with respect to how much weight they give to negative well-being (disutility) compared to positive well-being (positive utility).
+A key way in which negative utilitarian views can differ from one another is with respect to how much weight they give to negative well-being (disutility) compared to positive well-being (positive utility).
 This is a key area of variation because the key difference between negative utilitarianism and non-negative kinds of utilitarianism is that negative utilitarianism gives more weight to negative well-being.